The Application of Convolutional Neural Networks for Tomographic Reconstruction of Hyperspectral Images: CTIS expectation maximization reconstruction

-The mean MSE and MAE for all images are calculated and displayed in Table \ref{tab:error_ctis_25}: For the ColorChecker, we obtain MSE and MSE of 55.50 and 4.62, respectively, which are significantly higher than those of the networks in Table~\ref{tab:error_break_25}.
-Similarly, the MSE and MAE for the carrots are computed to be 130.64 and 6.62, respectively.
+The MSE for all channels is significantly larger than that of CNN, shown in Fig.~\ref{Fig:spec_dist_25}.
 The significantly larger errors for carrots relative to the ColorChecker are due to the higher degree of spatiospectral multiplexing for the carrots.
 In other words, there is less spatial separation between regions of different spectral signatures compared to the ColorChecker with separated square regions which eases the reconstruction~\cite{hagen_maximizing_2006, hagen_analysis_2008}.
 Surprisingly, this issue does not happen to the CNNs.

-It should be noted, that both the MSE and MAE decrease asymptotically while the computation time increases linearly as the number of EM iterations increases: Fig.~\ref{Fig:ErrorvsEMiter} shows the MSE and computation time for 1, 5, 10, 20, 50, 100, 500 and 1000 EM iterations.
+It should be noted, that both the MSE and MAE decrease asymptotically while the computation time increases linearly as the number of EM iterations increases: Fig.~\ref{Fig:ErrorvsEMiter_a} shows the MSE and computation time for 1, 5, 10, 20, 50, 100, 500 and 1000 EM iterations.
 The computed values and error bars correspond to the mean and standard deviation of 20 randomly chosen hyperspectral cubes, respectively.
 The computation times are shown in a log-log plot since one and 1000 EM iterations take 23~ms and 3.92~s, respectively.
 In this work, 20 iterations have been assumed, abiding by the practice despite better performance with more iterations -- going from 20 to 1000 iterations, the MSE decreases by $36~\%$ but the computation time unfortunately increases by a factor of $\sim42$.

+In Fig.~\ref{Fig:specDist_check}, a comparison of the reconstructed spectra by the EM and CNN versus the true spectra is illustrated.
+Fig.~\ref{Fig:specDist_check_a} and Fig.~\ref{Fig:specDist_check_b} show the mean spectra of $5\times5$ pixels squares, indicated as white squares with the corresponding index in Fig.~\ref{Fig:specDist_check_c}, for the ColorChecker and carrots, respectively.
+For all spectra the CNN significantly outperforms EM and reconstructs most of the features of the true spectra.
+In contrast, the EM reconstructs the overall shape of the spectra, but struggles with high-frequency components and reconstructing small features of the true spectra.
+This is especially evident for the square of index 9 in the carrot image, where the CNN approximately reproduces the background (noise floor) while the EM fails to capture the shape.